 The directors have considered the requirements of the Credit Union Act, 1997 (as amended) and have developed an approach to the calculation of the operational risk reserve.
-The operational risk reserve of the credit union at the year end was €3,329,184 (2020: €2,822,416).
+In addition, the credit union has included in its operational risk reserve a Member Personal Current Account Service operational risk reserve, in accordance with Section 49(3) of the Credit Union Act, 1997 (as amended).
+The operational risk reserve of the credit union at the year end was €3,333,078 (2021: €3,329,184).